 Clarkson also said she "may not have done [Easter] right" after her nanny asked River and Remington about the bunny.

-“Even my nanny came in this morning and was like, ‘What did the Easter Bunny bring?’
-And I was like, ‘Wait what?'”
-Clarkson tells PEOPLE.
-“I kind of just was like, ‘Mommy and daddy did these for you.’
-I knew my mom always did it — maybe don’t show this to children.”
+"Even my nanny came in this morning and was like, 'What did the Easter Bunny bring?'
+And I was like, 'Wait, what?'" she said.
+"I kind of just was like, 'Mommy and daddy did these for you.'
+I knew my mom always did it-maybe don't this to children."

-“I don’t get many days to actually work on my record,” she says.
-“So yeah, I had to work on Easter.
-Jesus didn’t mind, he told me.”
+"I don't get many days to actually work on my record," she said.
+"So yeah, I had to work on Easter.
+Jesus didn't mind, he told me."